Astroworld Festival: Aftermath

-Travis Scott was scheduled to be a headliner at Coachella 2022, the festival pulled his spot due to the aftermath at Astroworld.
+Travis Scott was scheduled to be a headliner at Coachella 2022, but the festival pulled his spot after Astroworld.
 In 2021 Scott released Cacti, an agave spiked seltzer, which has stopped all production after Astroworld to focus on the victims and aftermath of the mass casualty.
 In addition, his partnership with Fortnite was delayed as they pulled all Scott's emotes from the game.

 There have been around 300 lawsuits filed after Astroworld.
 The majority of these lawsuits filed have been directed towards Scott, Live Nation, promoters, the venue, and the many security companies.
 Scott has released a new project called Project HEAL.
 The project is broken down into four categories: "a Waymon Webster HBCU scholarship, an expansion of the CACT.US Youth Design Center, free mental health resources, and a U.S. Conference of Mayors Task Force of Event Safety".
 Project HEAL is funded by Scott himself, a multi-million dollar promise towards the project as well as a portion of his proceeds from his product launches.
 From Scotts HEAL website, the project will "bring together all of the relevant stakeholders from government, public safety, emergency response, health care, event management, music, and technology.
 It will be the first time all of these groups and individuals will work together to most effectively address the safety challenges faced by future large-scale events."

 Previous incidents

-Scott has developed a reputation of cruelty, largely due to his reckless and chaotic behavior during concerts.
+Scott has been accused of reckless behavior during previous concerts.
 While performing at Lollapalooza in 2015, Scott encouraged fans to climb over security rails to get onto the stage.
 Following that incident, Scott pleaded guilty to reckless conduct charges.
 In 2017, a fan of Scott sued him after a performance in Manhattan.
 The fan described being pushed from a third-story balcony, then dragged onto stage with Scott.
 This resulted in the fan becoming paralyzed.
 In 2019, at Astroworld, 3 people were hospitalized due to being trampled by the crowd.